-The magnitude of benefits available from error resilience techniques depends on two factors - where and how often the processor produces errors as reliability is traded for reduced voltage or increased frequency.
-For example, if the frequency of errors can be reduced for a timing speculative design, the range of overscaling can be extended, affording additional energy or performance gains.
-Previous works have demonstrated the potential to increase the energy efficiency of error resilient designs by modifying the error distribution of the processor [14, 16, 15].
-However, these works focused only on circuit and design-level techniques.
-It remains to be shown whether architecture-level optimizations can similarly affect the error distribution of an error resilient design to generate energy or performance gains.
+The magnitude of efficiency benefits available from timing speculation depends on two factors - where and how often the processor produces errors when operating at an overscaled voltage or frequency.
+If the frequency of errors can be reduced for a timing speculative design, the range of overscaling can be extended, affording additional energy or performance gains.
+Previous works have demonstrated the potential to increase the energy efficiency [Kahng et al. 2010a; 2010c; 2010b] or performance [Greskamp et al. 2009; Sarangi et al. 2008] benefits of timing speculation by modifying the error distribution of a timing error resilient design.
+However, these work focused only on circuit-level techniques.
+It remains to be shown whether architecture-level optimizations can similarly affect the error distribution of a timing speculative design to generate energy or performance gains.